Delboy/Try-Vegan/README.md

 - The trailer for Land of Hope and Glory was sourced form [Earthling Eds](https://www.youtube.com/channel/UCVRrGAcUc7cblUzOhI1KfFg) youtube channel
 - The trailer for What the Health was sourced from there [Youtube](https://www.youtube.com/channel/UCDVUqyG8R9Z0diJRU-YO3KA) channel
 - The Cowspiracy trailer was sourced from there [Youtube](https://www.youtube.com/channel/UCamf6YZ_Xo9vbcynZJwvdMA) channel
+- The watermelon picture on the 404 page was from the open source site [deviantart.com](https://www.deviantart.com/renbunny/art/Sad-Watermelon-554531253)